unity0S/trello-clone/README.md

 # Trello Clone Reference Project

 ## About
-This project is about to represent my knowledge of  `Java`, `OOP`, `Spring Boot`, `Junit`, `React` and some other related technologies.
+This projectEntity is about to represent my knowledge of  `Java`, `OOP`, `Spring Boot`, `Junit`, `React` and some other related technologies.
 The application itself is a simplified version of Trello with the basic features, such as:
-- Registering a user with email verification
+- Registering a userEntity with email verification
-- Creating a project
+- Creating a projectEntity
-- Adding tasks to a project
+- Adding tasks to a projectEntity
-- Invite collaborators to a project
+- Invite collaboratorEntities to a projectEntity

-You can find the documentation [here](https://trello-clone-ms.herokuapp.com/swagger-ui.html) and you can check out and test the enpoints there and see the models.
+You can find the documentation [here](https://trello-clone-ms.herokuapp.com/swagger-ui.html) and you can check out and test the endpoints there and see the models.
 The application is deployed on Heroku, so you have to wait a few seconds for Heroku to wake up.

 ### IMPORTANT

-For registering a user please use a valid email address, the application sends you an activation link, which you have to visit.
+For registering a userEntity please use a valid email address, the application sends you an activation link, which you have to visit.
 If you dont want to register use :

 - username: test@test.com